Tall, soft and chewy, these snickerdoodles taste like pillows of clouds and are done in less than 30 minutes!

 Now let me tell you what these cookies are NOT: bland, dry and flat.
 We all know the flat kind of snickerdoodles, the ones you can throw like a frisbee.
 You might be wondering how to prevent your tasty cookies from that awful doom every soft-cookie-lover fears.
-Well it’s actually quite simple.
+It’s actually quite simple.
 You need an adequate solid to liquid ratio and you need to keep the dough chilled between batches.
 The first part has already been done for you.
 I made 3 different batches to find the perfect ratio and the right amount of cinnamon.
 Now all that’s left to do is to keep the dough from becoming too warm and you got yourself these delicious pillows of clouds.

 Needles to say our home has been snickerdoodle-haven for the last two days.
 Everybody I met was gifted some snickerdoodles.
 I even froze some of them.
-Which brings me to my next point- these cookies are great for making ahead of time and freezing.
+Which brings me to my next point- these cookies are great for making ahead of time and freezing!
 This way you have snickerdoodles on hand and can take out one cookie (or ten, no judgement here) whenever you want some dessert.

 The best way to enjoy these cookies here?
 With a glass of milk, a hot cup of coffee, or crumbled over vanilla ice cream.
 So if you have 30 minutes to spare, go ahead and try these wonderful soft and fluffy cookies.

 - 2 teaspoons cream of tartar

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon cinnamon

 - 1 vanilla bean

 - 250g granulated sugar (1 and 1/4 cup)

 - In a shallow bowl, mix together the sugar and cinnamon and set aside.